Bad Breath Treatment in Gurgaon

 Sector 74, Gurugram, Haryana 122004

-Common questions about bad breath treatment
+Common questions about bad breath treatment in Gurgaon

 Direct answers to what patients most often ask — before and after their visit.

-- Daily brushing, flossing, and tongue cleaning
+- Daily brushing, tongue cleaning, and flossing

-- Professional cleaning every 3–6 months
+- Professional cleaning every 3 to 6 months

-- Prompt treatment of any new cavities
+- Immediate treatment of new cavities

 It depends on severity: